rust-lang/rust/doc/tutorial.md

 ## Declaring and implementing traits

-A trait consists of a set of methods, without bodies, or may be empty, as is the case with `Copy`, `Owned`, and `Const`.
-For example, we could declare the trait `Printable` for things that can be printed to the console, with a single method:
+A trait consists of a set of methods without bodies, or may be empty, as is the case with `Send` and `Freeze`.
+For example, we could declare the trait
+`Printable` for things that can be printed to the console, with a single method:

 ~~~~
 trait Printable {